marcomole00/sweng2-rp-mole/report.md

       value: "INFO"
 ```

+#### API for the communication between the IDE and the registry

+The registries should offer an HTTP endpoint that replies with the configuration schema of the requested image.

+The specification of the API should fit in the already existing API of the registries, [I'm taking Docker Hub as an example.](https://docs.docker.com/registry/spec/api/).
+The API should be implemented as a new endpoint of the registry API, that is:

+- GET /v2/ \<name> / schema
+  - name: name of the image

+The response of the API should be a JSON object that contains the configuration schema of the image as described in the previous section.

 #### How the Language Server checks the configuration options

 The [Language Server Protocol specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) provides a set of methods that the IDE can use to communicate with the Language Server.
 The methods that are used in this context are: